Best looper pedals 2024: Our top pick of loop pedals from practice to live performance

 - Looking for epic guitar gear bargains?
 We’re tracking all of this year’s biggest savings on our Black Friday guitar deals page.

-With their parent company Roland being amongst the first to provide a modern looper as we know it today, it’s little wonder the Boss RC-5 Loop Station sits at the top of our list.
-Its compact size hides a vast array of features and it will suit the vast majority of looping scenarios you’ll encounter, be it creatively stacking your compositions in front of an audience or just jamming along to your own backing track at home.
+The compact size of the Boss RC-5 hides a vast array of features and it will suit the vast majority of looping scenarios you’ll encounter, be it creatively stacking your compositions in front of an audience or just jamming along to your own backing track at home.

 If simplicity is your bag or money is tight, then you’ll want to check out the TC Electronic Ditto.
 Despite its single footswitch and knob combo, you can add infinite overdubs with this teeny tiny pedal, and it’ll fit on the busiest of pedalboards too.